An SMB approach for pressure representation in amenable virtually orderable groups: Acknowledgements

 \section{Acknowledgements}

 I would like to thank Brian Marcus for his relevant suggestions and comments, Fabio Martinelli for his help regarding complete analytical interactions, Ricardo G\'omez and Siamak Taati for pointing out fundamental references, and Crist\'obal Rivas for his orientation regarding the study of orderable groups.
+I would also like to acknowledge Rodrigo Bissacot, Lu\'isa Borsato, and the anonymous referee for their valuable comments that helped to improve the presentation of this work.

 The author acknowledges the support of ERC Starting Grants 678520 and 676970.